 Goulash can also be made with veal, pork or lamb in addition to beef.
 But no matter what kind of meat is used, goulash is best prepared with tougher cuts of meat which become tender when cooked with slow, moist heat, a technique known as braising.
 These cuts of meat are also rich in collagen, which will convert to gelatin during braising and thicken the stew without adding flour or other thickeners.

 This traditional one-pot meal can be made in a slow cooker.
-Beef chuck steak, onion, green pepper, tomato (a late addition to goulash), caraway seeds and red potatoes are braised with hot Hungarian paprika.
-It's served with traditional handmade Hungarian pinched noodles (csipetke).
+Beef chuck roast, sweet onions, mushrooms, garlic red peppers, and wine are braised with paprika.
+It's served with buttered noodles.

 This recipe for Hungarian goulash soup or gulyas leves (GOO-yahsh LEH-vesh) is hearty enough to be eaten as a main course with rye bread.